-After several packed days at the conference, I earned a little R&R and I was lucky enough to have two sisters who live in the Scottsdale area who could keep me company for a long weekend of rest, relaxation and wine.
+I am lucky enough to have two sisters who live in the Scottsdale area who could keep me company for a long weekend of rest, relaxation and wine.
 Lots of wine.

-Since I have many family members who live in the area, I’ve visited Scottsdale for years, but every time I go I find a new reason to fall in love.
+Since I have many family who live in the area, I’ve visited Scottsdale for years, but every time I go I find a new reason to love Scottsdale Arizona.
 Not only is the city aesthetically amazing, but there is so much to do, see, and eat there that a vacation to Scottsdale is a guaranteed good time.
-For those of you who have not been to Scottsdale yet here are 9 reasons to love it!
+For those of you who have not been to this amazing city yet, here are nine reasons to love it!

-5. Wine.
 Think you have to go all the way to California for good wine?
 Not so much.
 Arizona has a plethora of wine purveyors including Lawrence Dunham Vineyards which has a tasting room in Old Town Scottsdale.
 The LDV wines are from the Arizona wine country in the southeastern quadrant of the state.
 Don’t know much about wine?
 No problem.
 Learning is half the fun!
 (The other half is drinking.)
 We had some tasty libations at SWB, A Southwest Bistro too!

 Scottsdale is the home of the uber-luxurious resorts.
 They seem to be around every corner here.
 While they can get pricey during high tourist season (basically Oct-April), there are screaming deals during the rest of the month.
 My sisters and I stayed at the Hyatt Regency Scottsdale Resort and Spa at Gainey Ranch.
 It was simply beautiful, peaceful, and an overall extremely enjoyable hotel stay.
 Perhaps it was because I was with my lovely sisters or because I wasn’t with my 4 kids or because the service at the resort was unparalleled.
 Regardless, it was a fantastic landing place for us and one I hope to visit again.
 [See the review of other hotel stays in Scottsdale here and here.]
-I also spent two nights at the sprawling Phoenician Resort, which was the host hotel for Mom 2.0 blogger conference I also attended on this trip.
+I also spent two nights at the sprawling Phoenician Resort, which was the host hotel for the Mom 2.0 blogger conference I also attended on this trip.
 It put the “luxe” in luxurious.
 These two resorts spoiled me rotten!

 8. Outdoor activities.
-With the sun shining and wide open spaces galore, the outdoors just calls you in Scottsdale.
+With the sun shining and wide open spaces galore, the outdoorsy part of you will love Scottsdale Arizona.
 From hiking to tennis to golf to walking around the massive malls and shopping areas (Scottsdale Fashion Square is my fav), there are plenty ways to get your Fitbit steps in.
 Want to challenge yourself?
 Attempt to climb Camelback Mountain.
 It’s a bit intense for most people, but the view at the top is worth it!
 If hiking is not your thing, just go explore the desert and see what you can find.
 Or, just hang out at the pool.

 9. Entertainment.
 I love it when I happen upon great entertainment at the hotel I’m staying in.
 It just makes it so much easier to forget calling that Uber and just relax at the resort.
 The Hyatt Regency offered a sample of Native American dancing on Friday nights, live music at the indoor/outdoor Center Stage Bar, and even unbelievable opera singers on their gondola boats.
 Want to leave the resort?
 Go visit Old Town Scottsdale for tons of dining (and drinking) and entertainment venues.
 Plus you can get some cool Old West souvenirs to take home!